|

 Shimbi Shoin Bibliography

-- 1899-1908, Selected Relics of Japanese Art: Nippon Shimbi Taikwan, Shiiji Tajima, editior, Nippon Bukkyo Shimbi Kyokwai, Kyoto (Volumes 1-11, 1899-1905) replaced by Shimbi Shoin, Tokyo, (Volumes 12-20, 1906~1908), paper or cloth (silk) covers (deluxe edition), folio (19 x 13 in - 49 x 34 cm), 20 volumes, double folded leaves, bound Japanese style, purple silk threads, two edges gilt, 941 plates (88 color).
+• 1899-1908, Selected Relics of Japanese Art: Nippon Shimbi Taikwan, Shiiji Tajima, editior, Nippon Bukkyo Shimbi Kyokwai, Kyoto (Volumes 1-11, 1899-1905) replaced by Shimbi Shoin, Tokyo, (Volumes 12-20, 1906~1908), paper or cloth (silk) covers (deluxe edition), folio (19 x 13 in - 49 x 34 cm), 20 volumes, double folded leaves, bound Japanese style, purple silk threads, two edges gilt, 941 plates (88 color).
 Each folio in folding slipcase with ivory clasps.
 Text in English and Japanese.
 Collotypes by K. Ogawa in the first 6 volumes of the set.
 Reproductions of Art Relics from the earliest times up to the end of the Tokugawa Era from collections in Buddhist Temples in Nara and Kyoto.
 The issues (deluxe edition) bound in silk originally sold for 20% more than the regular issues.
+The standard and deluxe edtions both have the same number of color plates.
 The Wenckstern Bibliography (Volume 2), has the table of contents for the first ten volumes (see pages 288-304, Wenckstern, Vol 2).

 For detailed information on this 20 volume set, click here.

-- 1903-1906, Motonobu-ha Gashu: Collection of Motonobu Paintings, Shimbi Shoin, Tokyo, 1903-6, folio (12 x 16 3/4 in), 3 Volumes, 146 black and white plates, light blue cloth with purple string ties, all edges gilt, each housed in a folding grass covered slipcase with ivory clasps.
-Covers the major works of this mid-sixteenth century painter noted for the use of bright colors with a strong ink brush style.
+• 1903, Shiichi Tajima, Motonobu Gashu, Shimbi Shoin, Tokyo, 1903, folio (12 x 16 3/4 in), 1 Volumes, 64 black and white collotype plates, light blue cloth with purple string ties, all edges gilt, each housed in a folding grass covered slipcase with ivory clasps, Japaense edition, text in Japanese.

 ~~ Available - Motonobu Masterpieces, 2 Volume Set - Purchase Here ~~